Artist Portfolio

 Unique Artistic Voice

-• Personal Connection: My passion for equines and canines adds emotional authenticity.
+• Personal Connection: My passion for equines and wildlife adds emotional authenticity.

 • Versatility: Experience across diverse media, including watercolours, gouache, pastels, and coloured pencils.